solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 timestamp with time zone.)
 ```

 It is inadvisable to assume that system default locale in the database server is the same as in the application server, unless you somehow explicitly control it.
-But assuming you have everything under control in the backend, what about the UI?
+But let's be gracious and assume you have everything under control in the backend.
+What about the user interface?
 Enter Javascript and let the mortals tremble.

 ```
 new Date(2012,12,12)